Does the Ability to Learn Decrease With Age?

 Cognitive Learning and Aging

 Cognitive abilities, such as memory and executive functions, are crucial for learning new information.
 Research indicates that certain cognitive abilities do decline with age, particularly those related to memory and speed of processing.
-For instance, older adults often show slower cognitive processing, which can interfere with their ability to complete tasks efficiently.
+For instance, older adults often show slower cognitive processing, which can interfere with their ability to complete tasks efficiently7.
 However, not all cognitive functions decline uniformly.
-Some aspects of attention and executive functions may even improve with age due to lifelong experience.
+Some aspects of attention and executive functions may even improve with age due to lifelong experience8.

 Educational Attainment and Cognitive Function

 Educational attainment has been shown to have a positive effect on cognitive function throughout adulthood.
 Individuals with higher levels of education tend to have better cognitive abilities and a lower risk of dementia in later life.
 However, the relationship between education and cognitive decline is complex.
-While education improves cognitive skills in early adulthood, it does not significantly attenuate age-related cognitive declines.
+While education improves cognitive skills in early adulthood, it does not significantly attenuate age-related cognitive declines3.

 Procedural Learning and Aging

 Procedural learning, which involves acquiring new skills through practice, shows a different pattern.
 Older adults can still acquire new procedural skills, although the efficiency of learning may vary.
-For example, older adults have been found to perform as well as younger adults in learning bimanual motor sequences, although they may require more time to achieve the same level of proficiency.
-Interestingly, older adults may even show superior skill acquisition in certain tasks compared to younger adults, although their ability to consolidate these skills over time may be poorer.
+For example, older adults have been found to perform as well as younger adults in learning bimanual motor sequences, although they may require more time to achieve the same level of proficiency4.
+Interestingly, older adults may even show superior skill acquisition in certain tasks compared to younger adults, although their ability to consolidate these skills over time may be poorer2.

 Motor Skill Learning